augcog/tai/Fine-tune/README.md

 	 pip install torch accelerate bitsandbytes datasets transformers peft wandb

 ### 3. Execution  <a name="how-to-execute"></a>
-You can execute the script using the following command:
+You can execute the script using the following command，datasets are usually downloaded to the path ~/.cache/huggingface/datasets.

  	python Fine-tune.py Open-Orca/OpenOrca